-Getting error message “The disk is write-protected” while try using your USB flash drive, SD memory card or some other devices?
+Getting the error message “The disk is write-protected” while try using your USB flash drive, SD memory card or some other device?
 Due to this error can’t make changes to files on USB drives and SD cards?
-Or prevents from formatting, copying or pasting files to your removable devices?
-Let’s see how to remove The write protection from USB or SD card applicable Windows 10, 8.1 and 7.
+Or prevents formatting, copying, or pasting files to your removable devices?
+Let’s see how to remove The write protection from USB or SD cards applicable to Windows 10, 8.1 and 7.

-Before get start, check if the drive may have a physical switch on it somewhere that sets it to “Read Only”, and makes the drive not writable.
+Before get started, check if the driver may have a physical switch on it somewhere that sets it to “Read Only”, and makes the drive not writable.
 If found any switch to toggle this setting to allow writing of files.

 Check your User Account Settings

 First, check your Account setting for the USB to you have proper rights to Write on this.